module-500083/500083-Lab-A/README.md

 Port the above C# code in to C++ using the provided Main.cpp file.

-#### [LAB BOOK - Add your C++ code to your lab book.
-Then reflect on what you have to change (or not change) from C# to C++ in terms of the iteration]
+**[LAB BOOK - Add your C++ code to your lab book.
+Then reflect on what you have to change (or not change) from C# to C++ in terms of the iteration]**

 ---

 ## Q6.
 Calculate Average using Iteration (while loop)

 Using a while loop (or do-while loop), calculate the average value of values provided by the user from the console (cin).
-You should caluate the average after the user either enters a negative number or the user enters a non-number value (e.g. a letter).
+You should calculate the average after the user either enters a negative number or the user enters a non-number value (e.g. a letter).

 The following C++ code will get an int value from the user.